Year of entry 2024

 Alumni profile: Alna Dony

-As an aspiring clinical academic, the MRes has been a fantastic opportunity to have protected research time to dedicate to my specialty of interest.Find out more about Alna Dony's time at Leeds
+As an aspiring clinical academic, the MRes has been a fantastic opportunity to have protected research time dedicated to my specialty of interest.Find out more about Alna Dony's time at Leeds

 Student profile: Arwa Al-Robeye